awjchen/SonoCleaner/doc/usersGuide.md

 possible traces are superimposed, depending of course on the speed of one's computer.

+The slow speed is due, in part, to the program's use of the CPU for rendering the display.
+Therefore, using a computer with more powerful GPU may not speed up the program.

 One workaround is to use the 'Crop' feature of this tool to focus on one portion of the trace at a time.